 Through the series the university can also assist the library in providing programing for its patrons, Chu said.

-So beginning Saturday and on every third Saturday of the month through May experts will
+So beginning Saturday and on every third Saturday of the month through May experts will speak on topics such as childhood diabetes, children and the use of backpacks, bullying and stress management.

 Saturday's talk will focus on vision and learning.